medic/cht-gateway/README.md

 ## Messages

-THe entire API should be implemented by a webapp at a single endpoint, e.g. https://exmaple.com/medic-gateway-api-endpoint
+The entire API should be implemented by a webapp at a single endpoint, e.g. https://exmaple.com/medic-gateway-api-endpoint

 ### GET